Nanocloud/community/README.md

 ## Known bugs

-**Nanocloud** is in an active development phase.
+**Nanocloud** is in active development phase.
 Some issues are known and will be fixed in future releases.

-If your issue isn't listed bellow, please report your situation [here](https://github.com/Nanocloud/community/issues/new)
+If your issue isn't listed bellow, please report it [here](https://github.com/Nanocloud/community/issues/new)

 * This installation won't work with **parallels** or **virtualbox**.